 Columbia Gorge hike blog, header

-Columbia Gorge Hike at Tom McCall Point - Photoblog
+Columbia Gorge Hike, Tom McCall Point - Photoblog

 Oregon - May 2019

-Hiking this trail with millions of Balsamroot in bloom and two majestic snow-capped mountains in clear view was quite overwhelming for the senses.
-It created a mental “high” that stayed with me for days.
+Experiencing this trail with millions of balsamroot in full bloom, set against the backdrop of two majestic, snow-capped mountains, was truly overwhelming.
+It created a lasting sense of exhilaration that stayed with me for days.

-The trail is rated moderately difficult and I would highly recommend it to anyone up for the challenge.
+Rated as moderately difficult, this hike is one I would highly recommend to anyone up for the challenge.

 Balsamroot flowers